-Professor at the Luddy School of Informatics, Computing, and Engineering
+James H. Rudy Professor of Informatics and Computing at the Luddy School of Informatics, Computing, and Engineering

 Member of the Center for Complex Networks and Systems Research (CNetS)